 When designing for the fashion industry, the pattern has to flatter the end user.
 If it doesn’t look good on the consumer they are never going to purchase the piece.
 It’s as simple as that.
 This is why patterns with movement, flow, and a diagonal layout are all popular in the fashion industry.
 They look amazing on the body!
 Scale is also so important to this industry.
 When double checking the scale of your pattern, print it out and hold it up to yourself in the mirror.
 Does it flatter and compliment your body, or look distracting and incomplete?
 Is the repeat obvious?
 Do the motifs fall on unflattering areas of the body?
 These are important questions to consider!

 As designers, we have to take into account how the end user wants to feel when they are wearing the garment.
 Do they want to feel feminine or fierce?
 In the patterns that you see above, we wanted the end user to feel sexy, athletic, and frankly, bad-ass.
 To achieve this we used patterns with a textural feel, strong sense of diagonal movement, a simplified color palette, and flattering placements.
+Keeping the customer in mind will help you to build an impressive portfolio to use when applying for a textile designer job.

 Discover what makes a great pattern, how trends impact the industry, and how you can get your designs noticed in my new book, Designing Textiles for the Fashion Industry.
 You’ll learn about the production process, how the design calendar impacts projects, and how to create patterns that look great and flatter the end user.
 Grab your copy for just $7.99.